hanjingo/doc/MATH/NUMBER_THEORY/arithmetic.md

 ## References

-[1] Kenneth H. Rosen .
-Discrete Mathematics and Its Applications .
+[1] Kenneth H. Rosen.
+Discrete Mathematics and Its Applications.
 8Edition